Airblader/xedgewarp/README.md

 ### Arch / Manjaro (AUR)

-xedgewarp is available in the AUR as `xedgewarp-git`.
+xedgewarp is available in the AUR as [xedgewarp-git](https://aur.archlinux.org/packages/xedgewarp-git/).

 ### Manual